SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [task-description]
 ## Description

-Write a program that calculates the **average grade** of a student from his entire education.
+Create a program that calculates the **average grade** of a student for his entire education.

 ## Input
-- On the first line you will receive **the name of the student**, and on each following line his annual grades. - The student passes to upper class, if his **annual grade is 4.00 or greater**.
+- On the first line, we will receive **the name of the student**
+- On the next lines, we will receive his grades.

+- If his grade is **4.00 or greater**, he graduates.
-- If his grade is less than 4.00, he has to **repeat** the class.
+- If his grade is **less than 4.00**, he has to **repeat** the class.

 ## Output
-- If the student graduates **12th** class, you have to print:
+- If the student graduates, we have to print out:
     - "\{student name\} graduated.
 Average grade: \{average grade from his entire education\}"

 **The grade should be formatted to the second decimal point.**